cosmos/sdk-tutorials/academy/2-cosmos-concepts/4-messages.md

     For more details, and to avoid diving too deep in this section, see:

     * [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md) to start the guided coding exercise from scratch,
-    * Or [Create and Save a Game Properly](/hands-on-exercise/1-ignite-cli/5-create-handling.md) to jump straight where you handle the new message.
+    * [Create and Save a Game Properly](/hands-on-exercise/1-ignite-cli/5-create-handling.md) to jump straight where you handle the new message.

     </HighlightBox>